 Between 2021-2023 University of Melbourne funded lead researcher Vanessa Bartlett to host a series of art workshops and conversations with people with lived experience.
 These sessions explored how basic functions such as eating and receiving care are complicated by dysregulated guts, and how wellbeing is linked to people’s ability to creatively and adaptively self-manage symptoms.

 In 2023 Vanessa Bartlett and Rachel Marsden (University of the Arts, London) were awarded a NNMHR New Networks Grant to test how these insights might challenge ways of representing the brain-gut-microbiome axis in curatorial and artistic practice.
-We will be announcing more details on how to participate in this research soon.
+Contact us if you are interested in taking part on info@stomachacheproject.com or join our mailing list.